felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 memory, this
 process is much richer than just reading words, which only involves the eye and the brain.
-By writing your highlights, you are immersing yourself in the book.
+By writing your highlights, you are immersing your entire body in the book.
 Reading diagonally is often tempting;
-writing diagonally is much more difficult to pull off.
+*writing* diagonally is much more difficult to pull off, if not impossible.
 It's a hard experience to describe, as it is both incredibly simple and profoundly powerful.
 I think you'll have to give it a shot to really *get* it.

 Thirdly, as I wrote earlier in [Chapter